GetPageSpeed/nginx-extras-docs/docs/lua/dns.md

 ## Description

-This Lua library provies a DNS resolver for the ngx_lua nginx module:
+This Lua library provides a DNS resolver for the ngx_lua nginx module:

 https://github.com/openresty/lua-nginx-module/#readme